marwey/ha-3tier-app-workshop/content/application/lab5.md

 A load balancer distributes incoming application traffic across multiple targets, such as EC2 instances, in multiple Availability Zones, increasing the availability of the Wordpress platform.

-To create a new Elastic Load Balancer select **Load Balancers** in your EC2 dashboard, click on **Create Load Balancer** and follow the guidelines below:
+To create a new Application Load Balancer select **Load Balancers** in your EC2 dashboard, click on **Create Load Balancer** and follow the guidelines below:

 ![Figure 7](/images/asg7.png)